ptupitsyn/ptupitsyn.github.io/_posts/2017-05-26-Ado-Net-Cache-Store.md

 cars[1] = car;
 ```

+Of course you can mix and match binary and non-binary modes (store can work with binary objects while cache operations are with classes, and vice versa).

 # Cache Store Configuration

 Configuration is almost the same as in Entity Framework store, but with important difference: `KeepBinaryInStore` is `true`: